iAviPro/goConsulKV/README.md

 Update ./config/consulConfig.yml file with consul server details.
    OR
-Define your own config yml file and give absolute path to that file using `-config` parameter in the command.
+Define your own config yml file and give absolute path to that file using `-config` argument in the command.

 **Add Key-Values to multiple consuls (dev / staging / prod environment):**
 ```./goConsulKV add -s serviceName1 -p "propKey1=propValue1 | propKey2=propValue2 | propKey3='propValue3'"```